jfedgerton/Edgerton-2023-JCR/readme.txt

-RReplication Data for "Past and present group exclusion and conflict"
+Replication Data for "Past and present group exclusion and conflict"

 This repository contains the replication data and code for the article titled "Past and present group exclusion and conflict: Group marginalization, opportunity, and Islamic State foreign fighter mobilization," authored by J. Edgerton and published in the Journal of Conflict Resolution in 2023.